About me

 Researcher at the Swedish Institute of Computer Science (SICS), between 1990 and 2005.

-Working on a Ramón and Cajal contract at the Facultad de Informática, Universidad Politécnica de Madrid since 2005.
+Working on a Ramón and Cajal contract, now converted into a "profesor contratado" contract, at the Facultad de Informática, Universidad Politécnica de Madrid since 2005.

 Research Interests

 My current research focuses on reasoning formally about concurrent programs (on the level of real program code).
-That is, to support reasoning about programs in standard programming languages such as Curry, Java, Erlang or Mozart/Oz.
-Research areas include operational semantics of concurrent programming languages, specification logics and proof systems, compositional verification techniques and lately the use of code rewriting techniques to enforce compliance with security properties instead of checking for compliance.
+That is, to support reasoning about programs in standard concurrent programming languages such as Java or Erlang.
+Research areas include operational semantics of concurrent programming languages, model checking, specification logics and proof systems, compositional verification techniques, and property-based testing.

 In an earlier cooperation with Ericsson CSLAB the formal verification of Erlang code was explored using both theorem proving techniques and automated verification techniques.

-A current working theme focuses on the development of the McErlang software model checker for Erlang.
+Previous work includes the development of the McErlang software model checker for Erlang.
 The idea is to replace the part of the standard Erlang runtime system that concerns distribution, concurrency and communication with a new runtime system which simulates processes inside the model checker and which offers easy access to the program state.
-Our work on model checking takes place within the ProTest (property based testing) European STREP project (FP7).
+Our work on model checking took place within the ProTest (property based testing) European STREP project (FP7).